Deep Kronecker Network

-In this section, we conduct a comprehensive simulation study to demonstrate the prediction and coefficients estimation performance of DKN.
-We consider a linear model where $y_i$ is generated from $y_i=\langle\bX_i, \bC\rangle+\eps_i$ with $\eps_i\sim\mathcal{N}(0,1).$ The simulation is conducted under different signal shapes, signal intensities and sample sizes.
+The simulation is conducted under different signal shapes, signal intensities and sample sizes.
 Specifically, we fix the image sizes at $128\times 128$, but consider two different sample sizes $n=500,1000$.
-Each entry of image $\bX_i$ is generated from i.i.d.
+Each entry of image $\bmX_i$ is generated from i.i.d.
 Gaussian $\mathcal{N}(0,1)$ distribution.

-We consider four different coefficients matrix $\bC$, including two sparse and two quasi-sparse coefficient matrices.
+We consider four different coefficients matrices $\bmC$, including two sparse and two quasi-sparse coefficient matrices.
 Under both sparse and quasi-sparse cases, we consider two types of signal shapes: one circle and two circles.
-For the one circle signal, the true signal is a circle centered at location $(40, 88)$ with radius 10.
-While for the two circles signal, the circles are centered at pixels $(24, 40), \ (72, 88)$ respectively and both with radius 8.
-Under the sparse case, we let $C_{i,j}=1$ if $(i,j)$ falls in the signal region, and $C_{i,j}=0$ otherwise.
-Under the quasi-sparse case, we let $C_{i,j}\sim \mathcal{N}(1,1)$ when $(i,j)$ falls in the signal region, and $C_{i,j}\sim \mathcal{N}(0.1,0.1)$ otherwise.
-Apparently, the quasi-sparse case could better mimic real data applications as it allows small perturbation beyond the signal region.
-We plot the four signal matrices in the first column of Figure \ref{fig:1000} below.
+For the one-circle signal, the true signal is a circle centered at $(40, 88)$ with radius 10.
+While for the two-circle signal, the circles are centered at $(24, 40), \ (72, 88)$ respectively and both with radius 8.
+Under sparse case, $\bmC_{i,j}=1$ if $(i,j)$ falls in the signal region, and $\bmC_{i,j}=0$ otherwise.
+Under quasi-sparse case, $\bmC_{i,j}\sim \mathcal{N}(1,1)$ when $(i,j)$ falls in the signal region, and $\bmC_{i,j}\sim \mathcal{N}(0.1,0.1)$ otherwise.
+Apparently, quasi-sparse case could mimic real data applications better as it allows small perturbation beyond the signal region.
+We plot four coefficients matrices in the first column of Figure \ref{fig:1000} below.

 The DKN is implemented under the deepest possible model.
 That is to say, with images of size $128\times 128\ (=2^7\times 2^7)$, the number of layers is maximized to be $L=7$ and the sizes of factors $\bB_l^r$ are minimized to be $d_l=p_l=2$.
 We vary the rank of DKN and use the BIC in (\ref{bicc}) to select the optimal one.
-Note that none of the four coefficient matrix considered in the simulation could be exactly written in the form of $\sum_{r=1}^R\bigotimes_{l=L}^1 \bB_{l}^r$ with $R=1, 2, 3$.
-That is to say, we are considering a mis-specified setting that is not in favor of the DKN models.
+Note that none of four coefficient matrices could be exactly written in the form of $\sum_{r=1}^R\bigotimes_{l=L}^1 \bB_{l}^r$ with $R=1, 2, 3$.
+In other words, we are considering a mis-specified setting that is not in favor of DKN models.